-One of the major enhancements of version 5.0 is the incorporation of embedded DRAM models for a logicbased embedded DRAM fabrication process [13][14][15].
+One of the major enhancements of version 5 is the incorporation of embedded DRAM models for a logic-based embedded DRAM fabrication process [19, 24, 27].
 In the last few years, embedded DRAM has made its way into various applications.
-The IBM POWER4 made use of embedded DRAM in its L3 cache [16].
-The main compute chip inside the Blue Gene/L supercomputer also makes use of embedded DRAM [17].
-Embedded DRAM has also been used in the CPU used within Sony's Playstation 2 [18].
+The IBM POWER4 made use of embedded DRAM in its L3 cache [41].
+The main compute chip inside the Blue Gene/L supercomputer also makes use of embedded DRAM [14].
+Embedded DRAM has also been used in the graphics synthesizer unit of Sony's PlayStation 2 [28].